JustinSDK/dotSCAD/docs/lib-polysections.md

 You can also view it as a better polyline3d module if you want.
 If you have only the points of a path, using `polyline3d` or `hull_polyline3d` is a simple solution.
 If you know the cross-sections along a path, you can use `polysections` to do more.

 When using this module, you should use points to represent each cross-section.
 You need to provide indexes of triangles, too.
-This module provides two prepared triangles indexes.
+This module provides three prepared triangles indexes.
 One is `"RADIAL"`.
 For example, if you have a cross-section such as:

 ![polysections](images/lib-polysections-3.JPG)